Hockey Alberta Awards Program

 Hockey Alberta recognizes the amazing work done by groups and individuals in the game of hockey every year through the Hockey Alberta Awards Program.

-The following awards are open to nominations from any Hockey Alberta Member Minor Hockey Association, Member Club Team, Hockey Alberta Volunteer or Staff Member.
+The following awards are open to nominations (using the form at the bottom of this page) from any Hockey Alberta Member Minor Hockey Association, Member Club Team, Hockey Alberta Volunteer or Staff Member.
 Nominations are accepted annually but are not carried over to subsequent years.

 Volunteer of the Year: One award presented annually to a volunteer who has made an outstanding contribution to amateur hockey during the current season.
 Whether as a Team Official, Official, or Administrator (team executive member, Minor Hockey Association executive member, Hockey Alberta volunteer, league executive Member), the recipient will have dedicated significant effort, time, and leadership to growing and/or developing hockey in their local community and/or provincially.

 Coach of the Year: One award presented annually to a coach who has made an outstanding contribution to amateur hockey during the current season.
 The recipient will have obtained all necessary certifications, operated his/her team over and above the minimum guidelines and standards set out by Hockey Alberta, provided a fun and safe learning environment for the players, and made an outstanding contribution to the community through the team.